SIN - ROM

 See more direct flights

-Top 3 airlines serving from Singapore to Rome
+Reviews of the top 3 airlines flying from Singapore to Rome

 See real verified KAYAK customer reviews for airlines flying from Singapore to Rome.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.